Skip to main content

 Are sponsored listings included?

 Yes, mixed in with organic results just as Amazon presents them.
-Sponsored listings sometimes omit reviews_count or rating — a useful signal if you want to filter them out (treat null reviews as a sponsored hint).
+Sponsored listings sometimes omit review_count or rating — a useful signal if you want to filter them out (treat null reviews as a sponsored hint).
 The actor returns whatever Amazon shows; downstream classification (organic vs sponsored) is a heuristic you tune to your use case.